impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-11-content.md

 According to ChatGPT, `16` is the number of commits since the last release of RBENV, and `gc4395e5` is a reference to the SHA that we're currently pointing to (`c4395e58201966d9f90c12bd6b7342e389e7a4cb`) plus a `g` at the end to indicate that there are changes in our version which are not yet released.

-We can verify this by running a `git log` to find the previous commits and their SHAs, checking one of them out, and re-running `rbenv --version`:
+We can double-check this by running a `git log` to find the previous commits and their SHAs, checking one of them out, and re-running `rbenv --version`:

 ```
 commit c4395e58201966d9f90c12bd6b7342e389e7a4cb (HEAD -> impostorsguides)